 1. Valentine candy jar guessing

 Have you ever stared at a massive jar filled with colorful conversation hearts and wondered exactly how many are tucked inside?
-This classic activity remains a staple for school parties and office gatherings because it is incredibly simple yet highly engaging for guests of all only need a decorative glass container, a bulk bag of candy, and some small slips of paper for people to record their best make it more festive, use a mix of traditional pastel hearts and red person whose number comes closest to the actual count wins the entire jar as a sweet prize to take home.
+This classic activity remains a staple for school parties and office gatherings because it is incredibly simple yet highly engaging for guests of all ages.
+You only need a decorative glass container, a bulk bag of candy, and some small slips of paper for people to record their best estimates.
+To make it more festive, use a mix of traditional pastel hearts and red hots.
+The person whose number comes closest to the actual count wins the entire jar as a sweet prize to take home.

 2. Valentine candy bar game